doug-moen/openscad2/functional_geometry/Programming.md

 results in garbage.

 ### `scale([sx,sy,sz]) shape`
-Non-isotropic scaling is hard ...
+Anisotropic scaling is hard ...

-I don't see a way to implement non-isotropic scaling in a way that satisfies both the ray-march and the inflate properties.
+I don't see a way to implement anisotropic scaling in a way that satisfies both the ray-march and the inflate properties.
 The system needs to change.

-the effect of non-isotropic scaling on `shell`.
+the effect of anisotropic scaling on `shell`.
 Need for `spheroid`.

 ```
 getImplicit3 (Scale3 s@(sx,sy,sz) symbObj) =